 Disclaimer: I was given a product/service in return for my honest review.
 All thoughts and opinions are my own and not influenced by the company in anyway.

 Mia has always loved books since she very, very little and as keen readers ourselves, Mario and I have encouraged Mia by reading to her every day.
-We have reviewed a few books now for Curious Fox, most recently our Spring Books, so we were really pleased when another great book dropped onto the mat a few weeks ago!
+We have reviewed a few books now for Curious Fox, most recently our Spring Books, so we were really pleased when another great book was sent across for Mia to enjoy!

 ‘The Night The Stars Went Out’ is a lovely story about friendship and how friends can help solve even the most serious of problems!
 The book is great as children can enjoy the story and illustrations as well as parents enjoying the subtler jokes and themes.
 The illustrations are engaging for children, they are crayon-like so Mia really enjoyed them.
 Mia loved the book and although she was worried when the stars disappeared and the world was in darkness, she enjoyed seeing Alien bring the stars back and followed the storyline really well!
 We were also sent a couple of glow-in-the-dark stars which have become a permanent fixture next to Mia’s bed!
 This book would mainly appeal to children aged 3+ but uses simple enough language for younger children to enjoy too.
 A really great little book!